superduper-io/superduper/README.md

 <h4>SuperDuperDB transforms our MongoDB into:</h4>

   - 🔄 An end-to-end live AI deployment which includes a model repository and registry, model training and computation of outputs/ inference
-  - 📦A feature store where the model outputs are stored alongside the inputs in desired formats and types
+  - 📦 A feature store where the model outputs are stored alongside the inputs in desired formats and types
   - 🔢 A fully functional vector database to easily generate vector embeddings of your data with your favorite models and APIs and connect them with MongoDB vector search
   - 📈 *(Coming soon)* A model performance monitor enabling model quality and degradation to be monitored as new data is inserted